Scripta Scientificae pro Christiana Apologeticum

 Parallel to this in the eternalist philosophy of (a mythical) spacetime are questions like: "Where is spacetime?" as if it is located in some "(super)space" and "When is spacetime?" (as if it is contained within time).
 The eternalist will say these are meaningless.

 Thus the eternalist attributes aseity to spacetime.
 As we have said, both sides in the debate of atheism versus Christian theism have an ultimate.
 This is reflected here in the parallel of eternalism and presentism.
 (Presentism is the philosophical view that only the present "exists" and that three-dimensional space and objects therein persist through time.
-Yesterday's gone, and the future is not yet.)
+Yesterday's gone, and the future is not yet.
+As Christians we hold that the three-dimensional space and enities therein, along wth time, are all creations of God.)
 Only the Christian ultimate of the triune God with all of his attributes is the foundation of all of human experience.
 The mindless, materialist, self-existent and eternal spacetime of eternalism is incoherent and accounts for nothing.

 We conclude with the observation that most modern treatments of relativistic physics uncritically "buy into" the eternalist philosophy of spacetime as an unchanging four-dimensional continuum in which past, present and future are equally real.
 It is a "block house" universe in which there is no actual "flow of time" and nothing "ever happens."
 Spacetime is a self-existent, an eternally "completed object" -- "a done deal."
 Thus time is an illusion.
 Such was the opinions of Einstein -- a dedicated idealist.
 Because of this pervasive view of "spacetime" (a daily dose of which can be found on the "Science channel") some Christians have uncritically adopted the myth of spacetime and also give lip service to the possibility of time travel(!).
 Time travel is "theoretically possible"1 in an eternalist spacetime since the past, present and future are persistent "places" within spacetime that can be journeyed to and visited similar to the way one journeys to spatials locations in a car -- of course time travel requires a fictional "time machine" rather than a car (or maybe a time machine in a car, a la Marty McFly!)
 However, eternalism is not a necessary consequence of the experimental and theoretical basis of relativistic physics.
 It is an assumed part of antitheistic philosophy.
 However, it has been observed by some physicists that presentism is thoroughly consistent with relativity.
 Based on these observations, eternalism is not an option for a Christian theist.
 Tipping one's hat to the "theoretical possibility" of time travel is to believe in the eternal "block house" spacetime.
 It is a view that embraces two coeternal entities - God and spacetime.
 Consistent Christians should examine their views of "spacetime" and abandon eternalism.